Your Guide to Peripheral Artery & Vein Intervention

 Follow all post-op instructions provided by your healthcare team, including taking prescribed medications, caring for the insertion site, and gradually increasing your activity level.
 Stay hydrated, monitor the site for signs of infection, and attend all follow-up appointments.

-Contact your doctor if you experience signs of infection at the insertion site, severe or increasing pain, changes in the color or temperature of the treated limb, or any new or worsening symptoms.
+Contact your physician if you experience signs of infection at the insertion site, severe or increasing pain, changes in the color or temperature of the treated limb, or any new or worsening symptoms.
 Immediate medical attention is necessary if you experience chest pain, difficulty breathing, or excessive bleeding.